 Zenkov Cathedral in Almaty © Andyrejoices

 Kazakhstan was formerly a Soviet Republic, but gained independence in 1991 after the dissolution of the Soviet Union, becoming the last nation to leave the Union.
-The rugged terrain of the country boasts diverse natural beauty, ranging from the arid, treeless steppes of the centre to the snow-capped peaks and glaciers of the Tian Shan mountain range, down to the canyons, turquoise lakes and alpine meadows of the Almaty area.
+The rugged terrain of the country boasts diverse natural beauty, ranging from the arid, treeless steppes of the centre to the snow-capped peaks and glaciers of the Tian Shan mountain range, and down to the canyons, turquoise lakes, and alpine meadows of the Almaty area.

 Rich in natural resources such as oil, natural gas and minerals, Kazakhstan has huge economic potential.
 Although there is still widespread poverty in the country, and unemployment and inflation are rife, oil exports have caused massive economic growth in recent years.

 Astana is the capital of Kazakhstan and is one of the main commercial hubs, home to many major government organisations and foreign businesses.
 Leafy Almaty, situated in the fertile fruit-producing region in the southeast is the former capital of Kazakhstan and is the largest city in the country.
-Famed for its beautiful architecture, grand ballet and opera houses, public sculptures and market stalls, Almaty is the cultural centre of Kazakhstan and well worth a visit.
+Famed for its beautiful architecture, grand ballet and opera houses, public sculptures, and market stalls, Almaty is the cultural centre of Kazakhstan and well worth a visit.

 Intrepid Travel is one of the world's leading suppliers of small

 group adventures focused on getting off the beaten track and having